-IND Studies: Studies conducted under an Investigational New Drug (IND) application are additionally subject to regulation by the US Food and Drug Administration (FDA) and must be conducted in accordance with:
+IND Studies: Studies conducted under an Investigational New Drug (IND) application are additionally subject to regulation by the US Food and Drug Administration (FDA) and must be conducted (at the CTU/CRS, LOC SDMC and LC) in accordance with:

-- 21 CFR 11: Electronic Records, Electronic Signatures - 21 CFR 50: Protection of Human Subjects - 21 CFR 54: Financial Disclosure by Clinical Investigators - 21 CFR 56: Institutional Review Boards - 21 CFR 312: Investigational New Drug Application - 21 CFR 314: Applications for FDA Approval to Market a New Drug
+- 21 CFR 11: Electronic Records, Electronic Signatures - 21 CFR 50: Protection of Human Subjects - 21 CFR 54: Financial Disclosure by Clinical Investigators - 21 CFR 56: Institutional Review Boards - 21 CFR 312: Investigational New Drug Application - 21 CFR 314: Applications for FDA Approval to Market a New Drug document his/her agreement to conduct the study in accordance with the study protocol and applicable US regulations.
+The forms are completed and submitted to the DAIDS Regulatory Support Center (RSC) as part of the site-specific protocol registration process described in Section 10.10.